sophie-26/GlobeTrotter/README.txt

 ### Reflection:
 This project allowed me to explore both technical coding and creativity aspect of user interface design.
 While building this project, I gained a deeper understanding of React's state management, especially with regards to the timer and localStorage for high scores.
 I enjoyed implementing the scoring system and integrating hints, which required strategic manipulation of state.
-If given more time, I would take advantage of the Globe aspect of the home page and implement an option for users to select specific geographic regions.
-I would also add more animation to improve the user experience.

-### Challenges:
-Initially, I implemented two modes of the game: Regular mode and Speed mode.
-The Regular mode is the same as the current version of the game, while the Speed mode gives the user 60 seconds to answer as many questions as possible from all levels of difficulty.
-However, I ran into issues trying to store and update the highest score for the Speed mode using LocalStorage.
-If given more time, I would definitely continue working on this as well.